Appointed to the Texas State Bar Court Rules Committee 2007-2010, 2010-2013

 I come to work every day driven by the fact that my clients trust that I will do everything I can to preserve and protect the businesses that they have built.

-Mr. Krock has experience representing parties in litigation in State and Federal courts at the trial and appellate levels, as well as debtors and creditors in various bankruptcy courts.
-Prior to forming his current firm, Mr. Krock was a shareholder of Nelkin, Nelkin & Krock, P.C., in Houston, Texas and a partner at Haynes and Boone, LLP.
+Ken has experience representing parties in litigation in State and Federal courts at the trial and appellate levels, as well as debtors and creditors in various bankruptcy courts.
+Prior to forming his current firm, Ken was a shareholder of Nelkin, Nelkin & Krock, P.C., in Houston, Texas and a partner at Haynes and Boone, LLP.

 Real Estate Litigation